cglindkamp/dfm/README.md

 	dfm

-The key bindings are currently hardcoded, but the behaviour of the open, copy, move, delete or shell bindings can be customized through the corresponding handler scripts.
+The following table shows the default key bindings.
+They can be configured globally in the file /etc/xdg/dfm/keymap or for each user in ~/.config/dfm/keymap.
+Additionally, the behaviour of the open, copy, move, delete or shell bindings can be customized through the corresponding handler scripts.
 See examples/handlers.
 If you want to change them, copy the handler scripts to ~/.config/dfm/handlers and edit them to your liking.

 | Key      | Action                                                                               |
 | -------- | ------------------------------------------------------------------------------------ |